-In Exercise 3 , this result will be illustrated with a numerical example.
+In Exercise 3, this result will be illustrated with a numerical example.

 However, in cases where the shipment must be loaded and reloaded for some reason, the best location may lie at a transshipment point between the mine and the market.
-(If wished, see Exercise 1.1 in the Text Book.)
+(Exercise 1.1 in the Text Book concerns an example.)

-Location of firm
+Location of factory

-- Production (scale economies); transport (economies of distance). - In order to deal with optimal location of a firm not only economies of distance matter but also scale economies.
+- Production (scale economies); transport (economies of distance). - In order to deal with optimal location of a factory not only economies of distance matter, as we considerd above, but also scale economies.
 This may be a complex problem. - Also a question is whether to centralize production or to divide among a number of smaller establishments may give a better solution. - In Exercise 4 we shall consider a concrete simple example that clarifies the involved problems.